-We obtained 108 high-resolution spectroscopic observations of TOI-544 using the High Accuracy Radial velocity Planet Searcher (HARPS) mounted on the European Southern Observatory (ESO) 3.6m telescope at La Silla Observatory.
-Observations took place between December 2020 and March 2022 as part of observing programme 106.21TJ.001 (PI Gandolfi).
-Each observation has a typical exposure time of between 1800\,s and 2100\,s, with a median RV uncertainty of 1.6\,m\,s$^{-1}$ on an individual observation.
-There are an additional 2 observations taken during April 2019 as part of observing programme 0103.C-0442(A) (PI Diaz) and 3 observations taken between December 2020 and January 2021 as part of programme 60.A-9709(G) (Observatory Technical Time).
+We obtained a total of 108 high-resolution ($R\,=\,\lambda/\Delta\lambda\,\approx\,115\,000$) spectroscopic observations of TOI-544 using the High Accuracy Radial velocity Planet Searcher (HARPS) mounted on the European Southern Observatory (ESO) 3.6-m telescope at La Silla Observatory.
+One hundred and six spectra were acquired between December 2020 and March 2022 as part of our large observing programme 106.21TJ.001 (PI: Gandolfi).
+There are an additional 2 observations taken during April 2019 as part of observing programme 0103.C-0442(A) (PI: Diaz).
+Each observation has an exposure time between 1500\,s and 2700\,s, leading to a median signal-to-noise (S/N) ratio of 53.7 per pixel at 550~nm (Table~\ref{table-TOI-0544-3p6_harps-0108-drs-complete_output}), and a median RV uncertainty of $\sim$1.6\,m\,s$^{-1}$, as extracted using the SpEctrum Radial Velocity Analyser {\tt SERVAL} (see below; Table~\ref{table-TOI-0544-3p6_harps-0108-srv-complete_output}).

-TOI-544 was also observed using the High Accuracy Radial velocity Planet Searcher for the Northern hemisphere \citep{2012SPIE.8446E..1VC} mounted at the 3.58-m Telescopio Nazionale Galileo (TNG) of Roque de los Muchachos Observatory in La Palma, Spain, between April 2019 and December 2020, resulting in a total of 14 spectra from programmes CAT19A\_162 and CAT19A\_97 (PIs Nowak; Casasayas-Barris).
-Each observation had typical exposure times of between 1230\,s and 2400\,s and median RV precision of 1.5\,m\,s$^{-1}$ for an individual observation.
+TOI-544 was also observed using the High Accuracy Radial velocity Planet Searcher for the Northern hemisphere \citep[HARPS-N;][]{2012SPIE.8446E..1VC} mounted at the 3.58-m Telescopio Nazionale Galileo (TNG) of Roque de los Muchachos Observatory in La Palma, Spain, between April 2019 and December 2020, resulting in a total of 14 high-resolution ($R\,\approx\,115\,000$) spectra from programmes CAT19A\_162 and CAT19A\_97 (PIs: Nowak and Casasayas-Barris).
+Each observation has an exposure time between 1230\,s and 2400\,s, a median S/N ratio of 52 per pixel at 550~nm (Table~\ref{table-TOI-0544-tng_harpn-0014-drs-complete_output}), and a median RV precision of $\sim$1.2\,m\,s$^{-1}$, as extracted using {\tt SERVAL} (see below; Table~\ref{table-TOI-0544-tng_harpn-0014-srv-complete_output}).
 We include these 14 observations in our RV analysis.
-The total number of HARPS and HARPS-N observations is 122.
+The total number of HARPS and HARPS-N spectra is thus 122.